manicinc/magiclogger/README.md

 - ✅ **Retry & Fallback** - Network resilience with exponential backoff
 - ✅ **Context & Tags** - Powerful filtering and organization
 - ✅ **Type Safety** - Full TypeScript support with inference
+- ✅ **Tree-Shakeable** - Zero-overhead imports, pay only for what you use
 - ✅ **Cross-Platform** - Node.js, Browser, Deno, and Worker environments

 ### Performance Features